 3.3.3 Other Observations

 As evidenced by abundant diggings on bunds within seasonally inundated areas in the central eastern portion of the Reserve, abundant populations of Quenda (Isoodon fusciventer) are present.
-Dense understorey provides foraging opportunities and protection from predators (see Plate 4 previous page).
+Dense understorey provides foraging opportunities and protection from predators.